takahito321/Indian_monsoon_2023_Winter_School/README.md

 * Columns (separated by space): dTT, year, day of the year, T_N, T_S

 ## 2. onset_date_2023Wschool.txt
-* Indian summer monsoon onset dates (the first date with dTT>0 in a year) and and withdrawal dates (the first date with dTT<0 in autumn)
+* Indian summer monsoon onset dates (the first date with dTT>0 in a year) and the withdrawal dates (the first date with dTT<0 in autumn)
 * Columns (separated by space): year, onset day of the year, withdrawal day of the year, onset date from Jan 1st 1948, withdrawal date from Jan 1st 1948

 #